mathewlowry/myhub-gpt/AI4Communities on the ATmosphere.md

 My metaphor is therefore upended: we won't see a community collectively choosing some algorithms, sharing their data with them, and monetising the result, as in [[AI4Communities on the Fediverse]].
 Instead, each member will go to the store individually, and anyone who subscribes to the same algorithm will automatically join the club.

 One possibility of making such a community less open: the store puts the algorithm out of reach of non-members, which would mean that the *store* becomes the community's gatehouse.
+But at the end of the day, the content is still open to everyone - only the *curation* would "belong to the community".

 ## Onto the ATmosphere